Tron0/AkladellWebsite/rules.md

 are not added to the spellbook until the Mage has successfully learned the initial set.

-**Saving Throw Bonus:** Illusionists receive a +2 bonus to resist all mind-influencing or illusionary magical effects and spells, like Charm Person, Confusion, or Phantasmal Force.
-This includes when these effects originate from a magic item or a monster’s special abilities
+**Saving Throw Bonus:** Illusionists receive a +1 bonus to resist all mind-influencing or illusionary magical effects and spells, like Charm Person, Confusion, or Phantasmal Force.
+This includes when these effects originate from a magic item or a monster’s special abilities.

+Illusionists gain a bonus of +2 on all saving throw rolls against spells, including spells from magic wands and staffs.

 **Cantrips:** Small magic tricks or simple utility spells that can be cast without spending mana.
 These spells are often instantaneous and can